 The Head of Trent course is designed to have crews only travelling in 1 direction at a time to reduce collisions and obstructions.
-Once the canal has been opened for Southbound traffic crews can proceed towards the start line where marshals will be waiting to organize them in start order.
+Once the canal has been opened for Southbound traffic, crews can proceed towards the start line where marshals will be waiting to organize them in start order.
 Once all crews have arrived at the starting area the traffic flow pattern will reverse with all crews travelling Northbound towards the finish line.
 Once crews finish the race they must observe the well supervised flow pattern shown here as they return to the docks, careful not to impede any crews still racing on the course.
+In particular, they must follow the directions of the Umpire safely guiding them across the racing lane.